Saturday, December 21, 2024

 Here’s how CIRP think Apple Intelligence will affect iPhone users

-Following last week’s announcement of Apple Intelligence, the Consumers Research Intelligence Group used its data to try and understand what Apple customers might think of the upcoming system.
+Following this summer’s announcement of Apple Intelligence, the Consumers Research Intelligence Group used its data to try and understand what Apple customers might think of the upcoming system.

 CIRP looked at how iPhone owners use their devices.
 Based on their current use cases, Apple Intelligence could have a significant impact on the iPhone user experience.
 CIRP asked iPhone owners how often they use these apps or functions: